 - 1. Any of the provisions of this Master Program may be amended as provided for in RCW 90.58.120 and .200 and Chapter 173-26 WAC.
-Amendments or revision to the Master Program, as provided by law, do not become effective until approved by the Washington State Department of Ecology. - 2.
-Proposals for shoreline environment re-designation (i.e., amendments to the shoreline maps and descriptions) must demonstrate consistency with the criteria set forth in TSMP 5.5.
+Amendments or revision to the Master Program, as provided by law, do not become effective until 14 days after the Washington State Department of Ecology's written notice of final action. - 2.
+Proposals for shoreline environment re-designation (i.e., amendments to the shoreline maps and descriptions) must demonstrate consistency with the criteria set forth in TSMP Section 5.5. - 3.
+Amendments to this Master Program may follow the optional SMP amendment process that allows for a shared local/state public comment period for efficiency as outlined in WAC 173--26--104.